-Those called public take various forms.
-There is the charity ball, military ball, county ball, race ball, hunt ball, subscription ball, and what may be termed the ordinary or simply public ball.
-These are generally given in public assembly
+Public balls take various forms-charity, military, subscription, and what may be termed the ordinary or simple public ball.
+These are generally given in public assembly rooms, and the admission is by ticket.

-The copious Index appended to this work should be referred to for any particular subject on which information is desired. rooms, and the admission is by ticket.
 More or less care is always taken to secure the selectness of these assemblies.
-Sometimes lady-patronesses are appointed, from whom it is necessary to secure vouchers for tickets; sometimes a committee is thought sufficient, or tickets are obtained of gentlemen appointed as stewards, and who subsequently act as masters of the ceremonies in the ballroom, where, from their supposed knowledge of the company, they arrange introductions and so forth.
+Sometimes lady patronesses or managers are appointed, from whom it is necessary to secure vouchers for tickets; sometimes a committee is thought sufficient, or tickets are obtained of gentlemen appointed as managers or directors, and who subsequently act on committees in the ball-room, where, from their supposed knowledge of the company, they arrange introductions, etc.

-The etiquette of public balls is almost identical with that of private assemblies of the same kind, and it will be sufficient to observe here, that those attending them should, if possible, form their own parties beforehand.
+The etiquette of public balls is almost identical with that of private assemblies of the same kind, and it will be sufficient to observe here, that those attending them should, if possible, form their own parties or coteries beforehand.
 Ladies, especially, will find the comfort and advantage of this.

-The rule as to giving private balls is
+The rule as to giving